Major Requirements

 Upper Division Specialty

-Each class equals 4 credits, and 12 credit hours must betaken graded.
-Students must receive a C- or higher.
+Each class equals 4 credits, taken graded.
+Students must receive a C- or higher in the course.
 Many courses have pre-requisites; review our course listings for details.

 Select at least 3 courses from: